ibm-cloud-docs/netezza/webconsole/get-strt.md

 Your credentials are available in the **Service credentials** section.

-For more information about managing users and groups, see (Managing users and groups)[/docs/netezza?topic=netezza-users-groups].
+For more information about managing users and groups, see [Managing users and groups](/docs/netezza?topic=netezza-users-groups).